zhEloise/M2Caps_master/README.md

 ## 🙏 Acknowledgements

 This work is based on PyTorch and PyTorch Lightning.
-We thank the authors of the ISPRS and WHU datasets for making their data publicly available.
+We thank the authors of the WHU datasets for making their data publicly available.

 ## 📄 License